adamdjbrett/nabpr/_posts/2018-11-29-cfp-incarnation-and-identity.md

 title: 'CFP: &#8221;Incarnation and Identity&#8221;'
 date: 2018-11-29T10:26:43+00:00
 author: adamdjbrett
-excerpt: "The Office of the General Secretary of ABC-USA and the Theologians&#8217; Commission will host the
+teaser: "The Office of the General Secretary of ABC-USA and the Theologians&#8217; Commission will host the
 fifth pre-biennial theology conference around the theme Incarnation and Identity in an
 effort to foster ongoing, vigorous theological conversations among American Baptist
 theologians, pastor-theologians, and theological educators throughout the denomination."